How to Navigate the NYC Fabric Stores – Turn by Turn Directions

 Want to shop the New York City Garment District Fabric Stores?
 Don’t know where to start?
 Here is a stop by stop, step by step tour of my favorite places to shop!

-The best place to start if you are taking the train is Grand Central Terminal.
+The best place to start your NYC fabric stores adventure is by taking the train is Grand Central Terminal.
 If you are coming in on Amtrak and start at Penn Station, this will work for you too.
 Our starting point for all other travelers is Mood Fabrics.
 I like to start at Mood for two reasons:

 - It can be overwhelming at the end of your trip when you are tired.